asathoor/twentyfifteen-child/README.md

 * Made a config.rb file for [Koala](http://koala-app.com/) so that the stylesheet is rendered in the theme's root dir.

+## Costum page: page-timeline.php

+In order to use the timeline costum page:

+1. Create a page and let the slug be `timeline`.
+2. Don't add any content apart from the headline.
+3. Edit page-timeline.php according to your whit.

 ## Tip: Display the avatar / gravatar

+Get your own avatar on [gravatar](https://en.gravatar.com/).
+Display it in the markup:

 ~~~~
 echo "<div class='avatar'>"